tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 *****************

-Packets received by the Traffic Control layer for transmission to a netdevice can be passed to a Queue Discipline to perform scheduling and policing.
+Packets received by the Traffic Control layer for transmission to a netdevice can be passed to a queueing discipline (queue disc) to perform scheduling and policing.
+The |ns3| term "queue disc" corresponds to what Linux calls a "qdisc".
 A netdevice can have a single (root) queue disc installed on it.
 Installing a queue disc on a netdevice is not mandatory.
 If a netdevice does not have a queue disc installed on it, the traffic control layer sends the packets directly to the netdevice.
 This is the case, for instance, of the loopback netdevice.

-As in Linux, a queue disc may contain distinct elements:
+As in Linux, queue discs may be simple queues or may be complicated hierarchical structures.
+A queue disc may contain distinct elements:

 * queues, which actually store the packets waiting for transmission
-* classes, which allow to reserve a different treatment to different packets
+* classes, which permit the definition of different treatments for different subdivisions of traffic
 * filters, which determine the queue or class which a packet is destined to

+Linux uses the terminology "classful qdiscs" or "classless qdiscs" to describe how packets are handled.
+This use of the term "class" should be distinguished from the C++ language "class".
+In general, the below discussion uses "class" in the Linux, not C++, sense, but there are some uses of the C++ term, so please keep in mind the dual use of this term in the below text.

 Notice that a child queue disc must be attached to every class and a packet filter is only able to classify packets of a single protocol.
 Also, while in Linux